-As I have said many times before, Central America hast tons of different things and places to offer that will suit most tastes and budgets.
-That long list of things of course includes gorgeous islands.
-There are tons of it, most of them are located on the Caribbean Sea that offer amazing opportunities for relaxation and adventure.
+Central America has tons of different things and places to offer that will suit most tastes and budgets.
+That long list of things includes gorgeous islands on the Caribbean Sea that offer amazing opportunities for relaxation and adventure.
 You can enjoy the gorgeous coral reefs that surround the islands by taking a boat trip, swimming, snorkeling, diving, or just relaxing on the beach.

-There are tons of islands in the region so deciding which ones to visit can be a bit of a challenge.
-So I decided to make thing a little easier for you by listing a few of my favorite ones.
-I narrowed it down to eight of them.
+There are tons of islands in the region so deciding which ones to visit can be a challenge.
+Here are eight of the best.

 01 of 08